kevinlanzon/clothes-store/README.md

 Clothes Store
 ============

-A responsive clothing store built with AngularJS.
+A responsive store for a clothing retailer built with AngularJS.
+The store contains six different categories of clothing and a shopping cart with the option to redeem discount vouchers.

 Screenshot
 ---